ProticM/plazar-js/README.md

 ## Deploy

 PlazarJS uses [gulp](http://gulpjs.com/) as its build tool.
-Run the following task to compile + minify the source into `dist/`.
+Run the following task to compile + minify the source into `dist`.

 ```
 $ gulp build